T4GC-Official/ffs/ANSIBLE.md

-#Steps to run the ansible script from local host on a remote server
+## Prerequisites
+* Ansible
+* Cloned Repository of GitHub Account

+## Quick start
-###Install ansible on your local machine.
+* Install ansible on your local machine.
-###Git clone this repository
+* Git clone this repository
-###Once the repository is cloned to your local machine, navigate to the ansible directory.
+* Once the repository is cloned to your local machine, navigate to the ansible directory.
-###You will find a playbook.yml which is the base ansible script to run different roles(tasks) specified in it.
+* You will find a ~playbook.yml~ which is the base ansible script to run different roles(tasks) specified in it.
+* There is another directory called roles.
+Inside this directory, you will find all the different tasks which are carried out in the ~playbook.>
-###Within the ansible directory, you will find a hosts file, which has the details regarding the remote server you are running the script on.
+* Within the ansible directory, you will find a hosts file, which has the details regarding the remote server you are running the script on.
 Here we can define the parameters for both the staging and production server for the script to run on.
 For example:

 ```sh
 [staging]
 staging_server ansible_host=192.168.1.100 ansible_user=ubuntu ansible_ssh_private_key_file=~/.ssh/id_rsa